ggraca/belts/README.md

 belts new my_game
 ```

-After you create the new game, switch to its folder and start the game:
+After you create the new game, switch to its folder and start it:
 ```bash
 cd my_game
 belts start